danReynolds/stack_router/README.md

 # Stack router

-A stack-based routing library using an [IndexedStack](https://api.flutter.dev/flutter/widgets/IndexedStack-class.html) to route between different widgets.
-Includes its own [Scaffold](https://github.com/danReynolds/stack_router/blob/master/lib/stack_router_scaffold.dart), [App bar](https://github.com/danReynolds/stack_router/blob/master/lib/stack_router_app_bar.dart) and [Snack bar](https://github.com/danReynolds/stack_router/blob/master/lib/stack_router_snack_bar.dart) implementation.
+Stack routers use an [IndexedStack](https://api.flutter.dev/flutter/widgets/IndexedStack-class.html){:target="_blank"} to route between different widgets.
+They come with their own scaffolds, app bars and snack bars similarly to the ones provided by the core Flutter UI library.

 ![Basic demo gif](./demo.gif).